MAlexJ/example_springboot/mapper/mapstruct_mapper/src/main/java/com/malex/default_value_if_null/readme.md

-set a default category when the request does not provide one
+### Set a default category when the request does not provide one

-ou can achieve this by modifying your MapStruct mapper to set a default category when the request does not provide one.
+can achieve this by modifying your MapStruct mapper to set a default category when the request does not provide one.
 Use @Mapping with defaultValue or a custom mapping method.

 Solution: Using defaultValue in MapStruct
 Modify your mapper: